gicentre/litvis/documents/tutorials/elmIntroduction3.md

 ## Elm's built-in union types

-Elm has a few tagged union types builtin that are handy for representing uncertain values.
+Elm has a few of its own tagged union types that are handy for representing uncertain values.

 ### Maybe